patrickrottman/3380Final/README.md

 In the application, the user can add a child if they are a case manager and every user can add a document for a child.

 #### Read
 Once logged in, the application will display children for a user.
 They can click on a child and display the documents for the child.
-The displayed data is read from the data base.
+The displayed data is read from the database.

 #### Update
 Users can edit documents that they wrote and update them to the database.